27 Jul Investment Commentary – 2Q 2023

 Branch Manager, RJFS

 Investing involves risk, and investors may incur a profit or a loss.
 All expressions of opinion reflect the judgment of the authors and are subject to change.
 There is no assurance the trends mentioned will continue or that the forecasts discussed will be realized.
 Past performance may not be indicative of future results.
 Economic and market conditions are subject to change.
 The Dow Jones Industrial Average is an unmanaged index of 30 widely held stocks.
 The NASDAQ Composite Index is an unmanaged index of all common stocks listed on the NASDAQ National Stock Market.
 The S&P 500 is an unmanaged index of 500 widely held stocks.
-The MSCI EAFE (Europe, Australia, Far East) index is an unmanaged index that is generally considered representative of the international stock market.
+The MSCI EAFE (Europe, Australasia and Far East) index is an unmanaged index that is generally considered representative of the international stock market.
 The Russell 2000 is an unmanaged index of small-cap securities.
 The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 An investment cannot be made in these indexes.
 The performance mentioned does not include fees and charges, which would reduce an investor’s returns.
-Investing in the energy sector involves special risks, including the potential adverse effects of state and federal regulation, and may not be suitable for all investors.
+The companies engaged in the communications and technology industries are subject to fierce competition and their products and services may be subject to rapid obsolescence.
+International investing involves special risks, including currency fluctuations, differing financial accounting standards, and possible political and economic volatility.
 Bond prices and yields are subject to change based upon market conditions and availability.
 If bonds are sold prior to maturity, you may receive more or less than your initial investment.
-Holding bonds to term allows redemption at par value.
-There is an inverse relationship between interest rate movements and bond prices.
-Generally, when interest rates rise, bond prices fall and when interest rates fall, bond prices generally rise.
+There is an inverse relationship between interest rate movements and fixed income prices.
+Generally, when interest rates rise, fixed income prices fall and when interest rates fall, fixed income prices rise.

 Material created by Raymond James for use by its advisors.